SoftwarePhil/barber_shop/README.md

 This program is being written to learn about concurrency in elixir

   to run:
-  	 iex> BarberShop.Server.start_link 3,5
+  	 iex> BarberShop.Agent.start_link 2,4

   (3 barbers, with 5 seats)
-  other params in BarberShop.Server module
+  other params in BarberShop.Agent module

+  *note BarberShop.Server module can also be used if the Server alias is changed in shop.ex

   ##Shop Rules
   1. Barber shops have a set number of chairs in their